mattsteadman/mattsteadman.github.io/_posts/2022-05-13-python-notes.md

 ---
 I've recently been learning a lot about Python.
 Here are some interesting things I've learned recently.

-- What's the difference between `@classmethod` and `@staticmethod`? `@classmethod` gets the it's class (`cls`) as implicit first argument.
+- What's the difference between `@classmethod` and `@staticmethod`? `@classmethod` gets it's class (`cls` by convention) as implicit first argument.
 This means that it can modify class state if it wants.
 Static methods can't do this.

 - Python supports generic function in the style of R S3 methods through the `@singledispatch` decorator.